 - A Structural Engineer associated with or employed by a building department to which the applicant has submitted plans and/or calculations for a plan check review.

-Visit the NCEES website for specific information regarding the examination.
+Visit the NCEES website for specific information regarding the exam.